 TD TIP: A 14C9 draw claim would only use the standards outlined in 14C.
-The standards for a triple occurrence of position claim, particularly Rule 13C7, Definition of reasonably complete scoresheet, do not apply here.
+The standards for a time forfeit claim, particularly Rule 13C7, Definition of reasonably complete scoresheet, do not apply here.

 14D.
 Insufficient material to continue.

 The game is drawn when one of the following endings exists as of the most recently determined legal move, in which the possibility of a win is excluded for either side.
 See also 15H, Reporting of results: